 People have put forth wearing masks and social distancing as a solution to the Coronavirus crisis.
 Masks and social distancing are certainly a start, but the most effective solution is universal testing for all.
 This is what the experts have been saying and this is what has worked very well in countries like South Korea.

-Joe Biden, recently called for a sevenfold increase in Coronavirus testing, and we agree.
+President Joe Biden, called for a sevenfold increase in Coronavirus testing, and we agree.
 (The Hill)

 Right now, the problem with testing in general is that America only has around 25 million Coronavirus testing kits a month.
 Some experts say way more is needed in order to safely re-open the economy.
 And 25 million is roughly the same number we had back in July.